I have type 2 diabetes and have trouble sleeping and feeling rested. I live alone and wonder if I might have Sleep Apnea?

 Sleep Apnea Treatments

-~ Loosing weight if you are overweight since the circumference of your neck is a factor.
+~ Losing weight if you are overweight since the circumference of your neck is a factor.

 ~ Start using a CPAP (pronounced See-Pap) machine.
-This is an air pressurized machine with a mask that covers your nose.
-If you find the CPAP difficult to use there are other CPAP devices that adjust the air pressure when you are asleep.
+This is a pressurized air machine with a mask that covers your nose.
+If you find the CPAP difficult to use, other CPAP devices adjust the air pressure when you are asleep.

 ~ Surgery may be appropriate to expand narrow air passages.

-~ Oral appliances that keep your airways open and free from obstruction are provided by dentist
+The dentist provides ~ Oral appliances that keep your airways open and free from obstruction.

 You might also be interested in reading these articles about Sleep Apnea.